-Intranets have come a long way since its early beginnings as a glorified filing system.
+Intranets have come a long way since their early beginnings as a glorified filing system.
 Today’s intranets have much more functionality and resemble visually appealing websites we use in our personal time.
 Despite intranets becoming more modern in both functionality and appearance, many organizations are still using intranets the same way they were 10+ years ago.
-Organizations aren’t using their intranets to its full potential, and are missing out on the plethora of collaboration tools within the platform.
+Organizations aren’t using their intranets to their full potential, and are missing out on the plethora of collaboration tools within the platform.
 Because of this, employee collaboration is suffering.

 Here are 5 ways you can leverage your intranet for employee collaboration:

 While the primary function of an intranet is to assist with day-to-day business tasks, modern intranets introduced social features.
 Enterprise Social Networking tools move internal communication and employee collaboration online, through your company intranet.
 By including a variety of interactive intranet features, employees can easily communicate and collaborate from different departments, office locations, or while on the road traveling for work.

 - Message Boards – post ‘wall like’ updates

 - Discussion Forums – post, or contribute to, topics of discussion